yracine/device-type.myneurio/README.md

 You only need to edit the above parameters

     P.S.
-Don't enter any values the Neurio serial number or for the appKey as the values are only used for the PIN authentication method.
+Don't enter any values the neurioId or for the appKey as the values are only used for the PIN authentication method.
 If you do it, you may experience authentication issues when used with MyNeurioServiceMgr smartapp.